 What About IBS and PCOS?

 For these two conditions, a specialist diet looking at carbohydrates, fibre, meal timings and fluid intake is needed.
-Therefor the Juice Plus diet is not appropriate.
-However, if you would like information for these conditions, please contact me.
+Therefore the Juice Plus diet is not appropriate.
+However, if you would like information for these conditions, please contact me here.

 Kirsten Jackson is a UK registered Consultant Gastroenterology Dietitian and founder of The Food Treatment Clinic.
 She has undergone many qualifications to get where she is today, including a UK BSc Honours Degree in Dietetics and Post-Graduate Certificate in Advanced Dietetics.
 In addition to this, she has FODMAP Training from Kings College London University.
 Kirsten set up The Food Treatment Clinic in 2015 after first experiencing digestive problems herself.
 She felt that the NHS was unable to provide the support individuals needed and went on to specialise in this area before opening a bespoke IBS service.
 Kirsten also participates in charity work as an Expert Advisor for the IBS Network.
 In addition, she can be seen in publications such as Cosmopolitan and The Telegraph discussing IBS as an Official Media Spokesperson to the IBS Network.